luisquintanilla/mlnet-workshop/additional-scenarios/mlops.md

 ### Evaluate

 Evaluate: The results of the run can then be inspected to see the performance characteristics of the trained model.
 This can be done using traditional methods like unit tests.
+If you have access to previous models that are in production or produced in previous runs, you can then evaluate the performance across various models to select the best one.

 ### Deploy